-July 2013 - Track changed Code from the NERR

-This version of the Code is a marked-up version of the Code against the NERR.
-This version shows where the draft ERC v11 differs from the original NERR.

-Colour code:

-- Marked-up edits in pink reflect the changes that have been made following the Commission's consideration of submissions. - Marked-up edits made in red and blue reflect the changes that were originally made from the NERR drafting [December 2012 version of the draft ERC v11].
+This v changed Code from the NERR ersion of the Code is a marked-up version of the Code against the This version shows where the ERC v11 differs from the NERR.
+Colour r code: • Marked-up edits in green reflect the changes that have been made following the Commission's consideration of submissions to the Draft Decision Paper. • Marked-up edits in pink reflect the changes that have been made following the Commission's consideration of submissions to the Initial Consulation Paper [July 2013 version of the draft ERC v11].
+Marked-up edits made in red and blue reflect the changes that that were originally made from the NERR drafting [December 2012 version of the draft ERC v11].